bitcoin/bitcoin/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run

+- `bitcoin-qt.exe`

 ### macOS